Sube y baja

-Sube y baja (aka Up and Down) is a 1959 Mexican comedy film directed by Miguel M. Delgado and starring Cantinflas, Teresa Velázquez, Domingo Soler, Carlos Agostí and Alejandro Ciangherotti.
+Sube y baja (aka Up and Down) is a 1959 Mexican comedy film written and directed by Miguel M. Delgado and starring Mario Moreno «Cantinflas», Teresa Velázquez, Georgina Barragán, Joaquín García "Borolas", Domingo Soler and Carlos Agostí.
+This film marked the film debut of the peruvian actress, Ofelia Montesco, in uncredited roles, and also it features of which there is a special participation of the Benitez Sisters.
 The film's art direction was by Gunther Gerszo.

 Plot

 Don Gaspar, the owner of a successful, prestigious sporting goods store, decides to hire a poor uncouth sports fan as a salesman, after seeing him play an American football game and being impressed.
 In the meantime, a millionaire woman named Lucy, who is infatuated with Jorge Maciel, a world famous professional athlete who will spend his vacation in Acapulco, is determined to enamor him and takes her chance alongside her sister Margarita, who is himself interested in Maciel.
 Due to a sort of eccentricity Maciel is unknown to everyone since he adamantly refuses to be photographed.

 When Cantinflas starts working in the store, his lack of business savvy and destructive nature cause numerous incidents of distrust among prospective customers.
 Regardless, Don Gaspar does not fire him despite the constant accusations of Señor Robalo, the manager who sees all the disasters, due to the hunch that he'll be very useful for something.
 However, when Cantinflas insults Don Gaspar's wife Don Gaspar reluctantly degrades him to become the elevator's operator, and later decides to send him to Acapulco to try to convince Jorge Maciel to sign an advertising contract that will garner much more income to Don Gaspar's company.

 Cantinflas, when traveling to Acapulco with his compadre and registering at the hotel, is given suite No. 7 as a courtesy.
-He is mistaken by accident with Jorge Maciel by Lucy after being told Maciel would stay in that suite.
+He is mistaken by accident with the same Jorge Maciel by Lucy after being told Maciel would stay in that suite.
 After recognizing Lucy who unknowingly had met Cantinflas in the elevator, he decides to take his chances after and confessing their mutual attraction he tells her about his plan to meet Maciel.
 When he hears she believes him to be Maciel he decides to maintain the charade despite knowing that the true Jorge Maciel is due to arrive.
 The hotel requests his competition in several sports categories to highlight "his" presence, from which he wins all.